accelazh/accelazh.github.io/_posts/2014-04-1-Devstack-Config-And-Pitfalls.md

   * VM Fusion's VM, after restart, may change IP address.
 This corrupts Openstack installed on it.
 To set static IP for VM Fusion's VM, see
     [http://andrewelkins.com/linux/vmware-fusion-5-set-static-ip-address/]

-  * KVMQoS needs CGroup running.
-How to launch:
-    ```
-    /etc/init.d/cgroup-lite start   # ubuntu only
-    ```

-  * KVMQoS needs libvirt version 0.9.13, you may need upgrade.
-Also upgrade python-libvirt to the same version.
-    ```
-    # first add "deb http://cn.archive.ubuntu.com/ubuntu/ quantal main restricted" to /etc/apt/source.list
-    sudo apt-get update
-    apt-cache policy python-libvirt  # to see libvirt version
-    sudo apt-get install -y python-libvirt # libvirt-bin, libvirt0 will also be installed
-    ```

-  * KVMQoS has modified nova's policy.json, need to update it.

 local.conf
 ===